Nitrux/nitrux-bug-tracker/README.md

 > Open Issues without activity after 3 days will be considered stale.
 And issues without activity after 7 days will be automatically closed.

 > [!NOTE]
 > We use labels to communicate the state of a report.
-Maintainers will apply the appropriate labels to any issue—including marking incomplete reports or unsupported use cases (like virtualization) as .
+Maintainers will apply the appropriate labels to any issue—including marking incomplete reports or unsupported use cases (like virtualization).

 ## Determine if the bug is a bug